 2011 SOLD for $ 6.2M including premium by Sotheby's

-He thus continues the tradition of the Weltlandschaft by which his predecessors had composed imaginary landscapes which served as models for the backgrounds of the narrative scenes.
+He thus continues the tradition of the Weltlandschaft by which his predecessors such as Patinir and met de Bles had composed imaginary landscapes which served as models for the backgrounds of the narrative scenes.
 All the elements are carefully structured : the busy road, the wide river, the vast countryside where villages and chapels nestle, and the mountain on the horizon.

 He is one of the best artists of his time, with a palette of vivid and varied colors.
 On the road the animation responds to a catalog of motifs including travelers, horses, cattle, dogs and wagons.
 Compared to the classic Weltlandschaft, he takes a lower viewpoint that highlights the picturesque scene in the foreground.

 Many of these views are painted on small copper plates with a bright impasto.
-One of the largest, 53 x 72 cm, signed Brueghel and dated 1610, was sold for $ 2.03M including premium by Sotheby's on June 1, 1990.
-It is estimated £ 3M for sale by Christie's in London on December 6, lot 23.
+One of the largest, 53 x 72 cm, signed Brueghel and dated 1610, was sold for £ 3.6M by Christie's on December 6, 2018, lot 23.
+A Summer landscape with tilt carts, oil on copper 25 x 37.5 cm painted in 1612 by Jan Brueghel, was sold for $ 2M by Christie's on January 25, 2023, lot 123.

 #AuctionUpdate Regarded as one of the most significant landscapes by the artist to come to market in recent decades, 'An extensive wooded landscape' by #JanBreugheltheElder realises £3,608,750 this evening. #Christies #OldMasters pic.twitter.com/RiVwHRx6QC— Christie's (@ChristiesInc) December 6, 2018

 1612 Roelandt Savery at the Court of Rudolf II